theunkn0wn1/theunkn0wn1.github.io/_posts/2021-01-02-virtual-environments.md

 ```

-## Activation and usage of a virtual environment
+## Activation of a virtual environment
 The creation of a virtual environment is straight-forward, as is activating it.

 To use a virtual environment, it must first be activated.